Gil Weinberg

-Gil Weinberg (born 1967) is an Israeli-born American musician and inventor of experimental musical instruments and musical robots.
+Gil Weinberg (Hebrew: גיל וינברג; born 1967) is an Israeli-born American musician and inventor of experimental musical instruments and musical robots.
 Weinberg is a professor of musical technology at Georgia Tech and founding director of the Georgia Tech Center for Music Technology.

 Biography

 Gil Weinberg was born in Jerusalem and began to study the piano at the age of seven.
 His teachers were disciplinarians who insisted on proper posture and hand position, emphasizing technique and theory at the expense of creativity.
 When he began composing his own music, they claimed he had no right to do so before mastering the fundamentals.
 His rebellion against this approach led to much of what he does today.
 "I'm trying to get children to be creative and expressive long before they have technique and theory," Weinberg says.
 "They can express themselves by pushing, pulling and other motions.
 Music is something you can invent and improvise with.
 I'm sure that this is a much better way into this world than focusing on technique and theory in the beginning."

 Weinberg did his undergraduate studies in an interdisciplinary program at Tel Aviv University with a focus on musicology.
 He received a master's degree and PhD from MIT Media Lab.